Saber Marionette J: Characters

 Saber Marionette J follows the life and adventures of Otaru Mamiya (間宮 小樽, Mamiya Otaru), an obstinate young man, who through mishap and predestination, goes from a nondescript street vendor to a national hero and sensation.
 During the onset of the series, Otaru comes into the inadvertent acquisition of three marionettes; Lime (ライム, Raimu), a wildly effervescent girl with a knack for mischief; Cherry (チェリー, Cherī), the gentle and soft-spoken mind with gifted culinary skills; and Bloodberry (ブラッドベリー, Buraddoberī), a bold and voluptuous woman with vigor matched only by her libido.
 Warranted by their unique ability to show mood and temperament, it is explained that each of the girls possess a heart-like technology, known as a maiden circuit, that empowers them with emotion.
 Mitsurugi Hanagata (花形 美剣, Hanagata Mitsurugi), the effeminate gay acquaintance who has a crush on Otaru and whose reckless driving more or less sets the premise of the show, also bands together with the group on their travels and as their neighbor when his mansion is burned down.

 The show's focal antagonists and their endeavors are fronted by Gailhart von Faust (ゲルハルト・フォン・ファウスト, Geruharuto fon Fausto), the megalomaniac dictator of Gartlant who campaigns to conquer his neighboring sovereigns in order to control all of Terra II.
 Like Otaru, Faust is supported by his own trio of marionettes, collectively known as the Saber Dolls, who are structurally villainous counterparts to Lime, Cherry and Bloodberry: Tiger (ティーゲル, Tīgeru), the tenacious and emotionally subservient leader; Luchs (ルクス, Rukusu), an intelligent and accomplished strategist; and Panther (パンター, Pantā), a loud and vicious blonde.
 In a complementing fashion, each of these girls also possess maiden circuits.

 Cast

 Localization

 Saber Marionette J was reproduced into seven languages through a joint cooperation of different companies.
 Bandai Entertainment announced on October 12, 2000 that it would be publishing the series on DVD, itself dubbed into English by Ocean Productions.
 Bandai went on to announce that the series would be released in a chronological fashion, succeeded by Saber Marionette J to X. Scheduled for release in February 2001, in addition to the standard Japanese and English dubs, Bandai announced around August 7, 2000 that the DVD releases would also contain Spanish; dubbed by Alebrije Entertainment, broadcast by Animax Latin America and Locomotion where it was also known by the name Chica Marioneta J.

-Animax's branches in South Korea and Brazil also broadcast the series respectively in Korean and Portuguese, the latter having been produced by the São Paulo-based studio Master Sound where it was also known as Garotas Marionetes.
-Anime House, a company situated in Cologne, published the series in German; while Beez, the European off-shot of Bandai Visual, handled distribution in France.
+Anime House, a company situated in Cologne, released the series in German; while Beez, the European off-shot of Bandai Visual, handled distribution in France.